ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 date: 2017-07-27 15:00:00 +0000
 ---

 Rust is a systems programming language which enables developers to write safe and fast code without sacrificing high-level language constructs.
-At first, it seems that Rust is targeting only performance critical use cases, but original intention is far more ambitious.
+At first, it seems that Rust is targeting only performance critical use cases, but the original intention is far more ambitious.
 Frameworks like Rocket, Serde and Anterofit make Rust a good fit for the web application development as well.

 This series of blog posts will be dedicated to building simple slack bot for searching github repositories.
-Developing a bot in systems programming language might seem to be a crazy idea, but intention is to showcase how powerful Rust is.
+Developing a bot in systems programming language might seem to be a crazy idea, but the intention is to showcase how powerful Rust is.
 The whole implementation is about 150 lines of code, which is quite amazing.

-First part is dedicated to the implementation of command line utility using Anterofit and Serde libraries.
-Following post focuses on integration of the Rocket framework, which will turn the command line utility into functioning web app.
-The last blog post will be about managing and running the bot behind NGINX reverse proxy on RaspberryPi.
+The first part is dedicated to the implementation of a command line utility using the libraries Anterofit and Serde.
+Following that, the next post focuses on integration of the Rocket framework, which will turn the command line utility into functioning web app.
+The last blog post will be about managing and running the bot behind a NGINX reverse proxy on a RaspberryPi.

 ## Preparing development environment
 One of the dependencies - Rocket, requires the nightly version of Rust compiler.
 We will need to make sure that it is installed and configured correctly.

-> In order to keep development environment reproducible and isolated, I highly recommend using [Vagrant](https://www.vagrantup.com/).
-Especially in case if you are working simultaneously on multiple projects, which require different versions of compiler.
+> In order to keep the development environment reproducible and isolated, I highly recommend using [Vagrant](https://www.vagrantup.com/).
+Especially when you are working simultaneously on multiple projects, that require different versions of the compiler.

 In case if you don't have `rustup` installed on your machine, execute following command: